-Whilst outdoor recreation planning is one type of open space planning, it is difficult to compare with more traditional open space planning for sports facilities and parks as there is currently clear standards and guidelines to support the planning and provision for traditional sporting models and recreational parks.
+Whilst outdoor recreation planning is one type of open space planning, it is difficult to compare with more traditional open space planning for sports facilities and public parks.

-Assessing demand and provision gaps for formal sport is generally undertaken by considering a variety of factors including rate of land provision (i.e. number of playing fields/ courts to number of residents and place types), minimum requirements (dimensions, road frontage, flood immunity etc.) and standard facility embellishments (car parking, seating opportunities, multi-use activity space etc.).
+Assessing demand and provision gaps for formal sport is generally undertaken by considering hectares of land (number of play fields/courts) per residential population (or per number of club members).
+Participation in individual sports can be sourced from state sporting organisations, peak bodies and local clubs.
 Similarly, the land required for each sport is readily articulated given that the vast majority of formal sports have designated field and court dimensions.
-Finally, accessibility and distribution of facilities is regularly considered in sports facility planning exercises with information on participation in individual sports readily accessible from state sporting organisations, peak bodies and local clubs.
+Finally, accessibility and distribution of facilities is regularly considered in sports facility planning exercises.
+However, traditional catchment-based methods may need to take into consideration the current social trends (e.g. seeking a certain type and quality of coaching and competition, quality facilities, playing with friends) when planning for new facility development.

-In a similar vein, demand and gap assessment planning for parks is generally based on calculations relating to number of hectares of park type per residential place type.
+In a similar vein, demand and gap assessment planning for parks is generally based on calculations relating to number of hectares of park type per residential population.
 Councils tend to set a desired standard of service for each park type (that includes considerations such as quantity of land, quality of land characteristics and distribution) and then compare provision with population.
 As population increases are forecast, the council can then plan for additional park development as required.